 Human life is full of tricky situations.
 Difficult choices are to be made, including choosing between what to believe and what not to.
-We often disagree with other’s points of view on the solution to a particular problem due to the subjective nature of human judgment and the capability to look at the same situation with different angles.
-The mechanism through which we are able to move beyond individualistic notion to establish fact is called Logical Reasoning (LR).
+We often disagree with other’s points of view on the solution to a particular problem due to the subjective nature of human judgment and the capability to look at the same situation from different angles.
+The mechanism through which we are able to move beyond individualistic notions to establish fact is called Logical Reasoning (LR).

 Most problems give a variety of conditions and you must use an “if”-“then” approach to choose the most appropriate hint or clue.
 The smartest and most important way to do that is to read the entire problem before solving the question(s).
-When practicing LR, making a chart or drawing a picture are good strategies, especially if you are a visual thinker.
-Keep the following points in mind while approaching a LR problem:
+When practising LR, making a chart or drawing a picture are good strategies, especially if you are a visual thinker.
+Keep the following points in mind while approaching an LR problem:

 - Study the questions carefully.
 Never assume any information.
 Consider the problem statement for that particular passage and take down the given facts without assuming any secondary shades of the facts.